Z-machine: Graham Nelson and Inform

 8 of the Z-machine, though version 7 is rarely used.
 Because of the way addresses are handled, a version 3 story file can be up to 128K in length, a version 5 story can be up to 256K in length, and a version 8 story can be up to 512k in length.
 Though these sizes may seem small by today's computing standards, for text-only adventures, these are large enough for elaborate games.

 During the 1990s, Graham Nelson drew up a Z-Machine Standard based on detailed studies of the existing Infocom files.
 The standard also includes extensions used by his newer versions, as well as links to the "Blorb" resource format and the "Quetzal" savefile format.
 In 2006, Nelson expanded Z-machine to the 32-bit Glulx format for Inform 7.
-The Interactive Fiction Technology Foundation, founded 2016, manages all these standards.
+The Interactive Fiction Technology Foundation, founded in 2016, manages all these standards.

 ZIL (Zork Implementation Language)

 The ZIL is based on MDL from MIT.
 Here is the definition of Zork I's brass lantern in ZIL, with added comments to illustrate the meaning of each line: